Statistical mechanics analysis of general multi-dimensional knapsack problems: Introduction

 The second issue concerns the algorithm for finding the solution of GMDKP.
 Even in the basic case, KPs are known to belong to the class of NP-hard \cite{arora2009computational}.
 A significant amount of effort has been made to overcome the computational hardness, which can be classified into two directions.
 The first direction involves searching for exact solutions.
 It has been empirically shown that methods based on dynamic programming \cite{bellman1966dynamic} and the branch-and-bound method \cite{kolesar1967branch} can find exact solutions very efficiently for many instances of 0-1 1DKP.
-However, such methods are not applicable to MDKP and GMDKP.
-Therefore, for the extended KPs, we should resort to the second direction, which aims to design approximate algorithms/heuristics that return good approximate solutions.
-Nonetheless, to the best of our knowledge, few algorithms \cite{akccay2007greedy, ramalingam2014xqx} have been developed, despite many applications such as project selection problems \cite{shih1979branch, kleywegt2001dynamic}, capital budgeting problems \cite{lu1999optimal}, stock cutting problems \cite{caprara2000approximation}, and inventory allocation problems in assemble-to-order systems \cite{akccay2004joint}.
+However, such methods are not applicable to GMDKP.
+Therefore, for the extended KPs, we should resort to the second direction, which aims to efficiently search good approximate solutions.
+In this direction, it is experimentally shown that a greedy-type heuristic algorithm can find fairly good approximate solutions for randomly generated GMDKPs \cite{akccay2007greedy}.
+However, its possibilities and limitations have not been theoretically clarified yet.

-In view of the current situation, we analyze a random ensemble of GMDKP using the replica method to clarify the typically achievable limit of the profit.
-This offers a baseline for examining the performance of the approximate algorithms.
-Additionally, we developed a heuristic algorithm for finding approximate solutions based on the cavity method.
-Extensive numerical experiments show that the developed algorithm exhibits a performance close to the theoretically achievable limit and requires only a practically acceptable computational cost even when the problem size increases.